hytromo/mimosa/CONTRIBUTING.md

 * Clone the repo: `git clone https://github.com/hytromo/mimosa.git`

-* Initialize the whole project without polluting your global environment: `mise run local-init`
+* Initialize the whole project without polluting your global environment: `mise run init:local`

 Start hacking!
 The pre-commit hooks will help ensuring that the github actions are bundled or that the go code does not have code smells.
 Have a look at `.pre-commit-config.yaml` for details